LSSTDESC/Initial-Cluster-Catalog-Validation/README.md

 ## Usage

-The cluster validation pipeline compares/matches an input optical catalog to a well-centered x-ray cluster catalog and the SPT 2500d SZ cluster catalog then performs the following:
+The cluster validation pipeline compares/matches an input optical catalog to a well-centered x-ray cluster catalog and the SPT 2500d SZ cluster catalog.
+In the example implementation we use the Y1 DES redMaPPer cluster catalog as our input.
+The following validation tests are performed:

 - Finds cross matches between the optical input and the two truth catalogs using ClEvaR
   - Matches are found based off of a specificed offset radius and redshift range